beersb/SOC-Automation-Lab/README.md

 At this stage in the process, we had a working Mimikatz executable on the Windows host along with a working Wazuh agent configured to ingest Sysmon logs.
 It was now time to create an alert to detect Mimikatz on our Wazuh server.

 ### Creating a Wazuh Alert to Detect Mimikatz
 By default, Wazuh only logs an event when a rule or alert was triggered.
-This means that, even if we were to run Mimikatz right after we installed it, Wazuh would not pick up this type of activity as there is no rule or alert defined to detect it.
-For our lab, we modified this to make Wazuh log everything, which will allow us to look at the data that is logged when we run Mimikatz and create an alert or rule based on that data.
-To change the configuration accordingly, we first ssh-ed into the Ubuntu server that hosted Wazuh.
+This means that even if we were to run Mimikatz right after we installed it Wazuh would not pick up this type of activity as there is no rule or alert defined to detect it.
+For our lab, we changed the defualt configuration in order to change this behavior and instead make Wazuh log everything.
+This allowed us to look at the data that is logged when Mimikatz is run and create an alert or rule based on that data.
+To change the configuration, we first ssh-ed into the Ubuntu server that hosted Wazuh.
 Then, we made a copy of the configuration file in our home directory, which is located at

     /var/ossec/etc/ossec.conf